Servants of the Divine Name

 There are four stages in religious formation:

 - Initial discernment.
 The candidate submits a completed application, and is interviewed.
-The candidate may be required to submit to a criminal background check.

 - Postulant.
 The postulant participates in the prayers of the Church and is regarded as an adherent of the Church.

 - Novice.
 The novice deepens his or her commitment by taking a vow to support the aims and ideals of the Confraternity.

 The SDN does not discriminate on the basis of race, ethnicity, sex, sexual orientation, nationality, political ideology, class, or social condition.